radiantlogic-v8/documentation-new/r1-saas/monitoring-and-reporting-guide/01-monitoring.md

 ### RadiantOne Activity – Check/Parse Access Log (CSV Format) Output

-CSV logging is enabled in the Main Control Panel > Settings tab > Log > Access Logs settings.
+By default, CSV logging is enabled in the Main Control Panel > Settings tab > Log > Access Logs settings.
 On the right, check the CSV option in Output format and click Save.

 ![An image showing ](Media/Image1.52.jpg)